linuxha/node-red-contrib-mytimeout/README.md

 If the older message is sent, the timer will trigger but it will run with the default timer settings from the node and not the values passed in the JSON message.

 ## myTimeout
-MyTimeout started as hacked timer code I stole from Pete Scargill.
-The code would start a timer running if you sent it any trigger (tickle the timer).
+MyTimeout started as hacked timer code I stole from Pete Scargill (his [node-red-contrib-timout](https://www.npmjs.com/package/node-red-contrib-timeout).
+I ended up rewriting the code after making a mess of it.
+The only parts that remain the same are the html, the color of the node icon (my timer is a bit different) and part of the name, And like Pete's timeout node you can start a timer running if you sent it any trigger (tickle the timer).
 It would continue to run if further triggers were sent before the timeout occurred.
 A trigger was anything sent to the input of the timer.

-My code goes some steps further.
+My code goes a few steps further.
 It allows you to tickle the timer, turn it off, stop it or cancel the timer.
 It also allows you to send JSON (see below) to override the timer, to turn off the timer or to cancel or stop the timer.
 It still retains some of Pete's behaviors.
 You can still send almost anything to tickle the timer with the exception of the JSON below which will cause the timer to do specific things.

 You can configure the timeout module with the settings for the Safe and Unsafe messages.
 Safe is sent on the start of the timer, the unsafe message sent when the timeout occurs.